 Being popular, a subject gets picked by a lot of aspirants.
 This increases competition and leads to high cut-offs.
 This way the chance of an aspirant clearing the cut-offs decreases because of the increase in the number of aspirants.

 Most of the candidates who have achieved success in this exam are of the opinion that selection of the best optional subject gets you halfway through in this examination.
-Apart from the above mentioned factors, we need to look into few more sources.
+Apart from the above-mentioned factors, we need to look into a few more sources.

-● The first step in optional selection is to go through the list of all the optional subjects and narrow it down to one or two choices.
+- The first step in optional selection is to go through the list of all the optional subjects in IAS Mains and narrow it down to one or two choices.

-● The next step is to analyze the entire syllabus, previous year’s papers, past trends and try to get a feedback from other aspirants who are proficient in the subject.
+- The next step is to analyze the entire syllabus of optional subjects, previous year’s papers, past trends and try to get feedback from other aspirants who are proficient in the subject.

-● Other factors like recent trend of marks, level of difficulty and familiarity of the subject etc. help one make an informed decision.
+- Other factors like the recent trend of marks, level of difficulty and familiarity of the subject etc. help one make an informed decision.

-● An ideal optional would be the one which wouldn’t hinder the time for General studies preparation and one can finish studying in a time bound manner.
+- An ideal optional subject would be the one which wouldn’t hinder the time for General studies preparation and one can finish studying in a time-bound manner.

 The overlapping strategy is followed by a lot of aspirants where one would choose an optional which forms a considerable part of General Studies as well.
 So, when one starts preparing for that chosen optional, a considerable part of GS is covered as well.
 This might seem like a luring strategy but one should choose an optional only when it interests them genuinely.
 Many optional in some way or the other contribute towards GS or Essay preparation.